 The city of Sunderland, proudly situated on the north-east coast of England and resting over the River Wear, is a thriving city rich in heritage and character.
 Please visit the ‘About Our City’ page.

-The Guild, formerly on Toward Road, near the Winter Gardens, to cut costs is now based at Regus House, Doxford International Business Park in Sunderland.
+The Guild, formerly on Toward Road, near the Winter Gardens, is now based at Bede Tower, Burdon Road in Sunderland.

 How Can You Help?